introfog/GitWave/README.md

 - GitWave is built on openjdk 11 + openjfx 11.
 - All commands and settings are stored in `config/config.json` in JSON format.
 So it is possible to edit them manually in any text editor.
 - On opening the app makes a lenient request to GitHub API to check for the new available release, see `com.github.introfog.gitwave.model.UpdateChecker#isNewReleaseAvailable`.
+- The `temp` folder is used to save bash scripts to run, they are automatically removed after the command completes.

 ## :bulb: Ideas For Further Releases
 - Allow working with the app by using only the keyboard (with correct Tabs, Esc and so on work).